custyblak/Phishing-Mail-Analyses/README.md

 <img src="https://imgur.com/8CXliYI.png" height="100%" width="80%">
 <br />

 The recommended approach involves copying and pasting the raw HTML that encompasses both the email header and body into the input section of cyberchef, apply the "Extract URLs" recipe to retrieve the embedded URLs.
-But for this sample, given that the header wasn't encoded, we are focusing solely on the body by excluding the mail header.
-Just copy and paste the encoded body of the mail, employing a sequence of recipes, namely "From Base64," "Regular expression (with URL built-in regex) selected," and "Extract URLs," the obscured URL is exposed.
+But for this sample, given that the header isn't encoded, we are focusing solely on the body by excluding the mail header.
+Just copy and paste the encoded body of the mail, use a sequence of recipes namely "From Base64," "Regular expression (with URL built-in regex) selected," and "Extract URLs," the obscured URL is exposed.

 **NB:** The revealed URL has been defanged for safety measures, appearing as hxxps[://]click[.]pstmrk[.]it/3s/sweedbuy[.]com%2Fblog%2F/ahc/k_CuAQ/AQ/44a54f89-410d-4729-b21c-32c30d6eb945/1/qOoKiS9V1s?/23687658rodrigofp.